U.2: History

 In June 2015, the SFFWG announced that the connector was being renamed to U.2.

 Connector

 The U.2 connector is mechanically identical to the SATA Express device plug, but provides four PCI Express lanes through a different usage of available pins.

 U.2 devices may be connected to an M.2 port using an adapter.

 Availability

 In November 2015, Intel introduced the 750 series SSD which is available in both PCI Express and U.2 variants.

 Since then, U.2 has achieved a high level of support from the major storage vendors and storage appliance suppliers.

+Form factor

+While the U.2 standard does not specify form factors for the devices which use it, in practice, U.2 is used only on 2.5" SSDs.